 Australia has rainforests, deserts, islands, hinterlands, dense bush, ski fields and mountains right here in our backyard, all of which are just waiting to be explored and are accessible via eco-friendly, green transport modes.

-3. Seek out ecologically conscious accom
+3. Seek out ecologically conscious accommodation

 “Being ecologically responsible — remembering ‘responsible travel’ also incorporates socio-cultural and economic elements — is about more than just your flights,” says Lina.